luftedar/to-do-list/README.md

 # To Do List

-> In this project I made a to list by usign JS, webpack.
+This To Do list project is made for testing using Jest and Mock.

 ![screenshot](./app_screenshot.png)